 Impact

-An attacker who can connect to the Vite dev server’s WebSocket without an Origin header can trigger the vite:invoke event to call fetchModule.
-By combining a file:// path with the ?raw or ?inline query, the attacker can read the contents of any file on the server as a JavaScript string.
-This allows disclosure of sensitive file data, such as configuration files or secrets, violating confidentiality.
-The vulnerability demonstrates weaknesses corresponding to CWE-1220, CWE-200, and CWE-306.
+An attacker who can connect to the Vite dev server’s WebSocket without an Origin header can trigger a custom vite:invoke event that calls fetchModule.
+By providing a file:// path appended with ?raw or ?inline, the attacker can obtain the contents of any file on the server encoded as a JavaScript string.
+This enables the disclosure of sensitive configuration files, secrets, or other confidential data, representing a clear breach of confidentiality and demonstrating weaknesses associated with CWE‑1220, CWE‑200, and CWE‑306.

 Affected Systems